 Welcome to Year 5

-During this Autumn Term we will be using The Victorians as our topic, which will link into our Geography and History and across our Foundation subjects where possible.
+During this Spring Term we will be using Crime and Punishment as our topic, which will link into our Geography and History and across our Foundation subjects where possible.

-We will be looking at 'Forces with Experimentation' this half term in Science.
+We will be looking at Properties and Changes of Materials this half term in Science.
 This will include knowing how to:

 During History lessons the National Curriculum requires that pupils can: